plandex-ai/plandex/README.md

 ## Contributors  👥

-🙌  Contributors are welcomed, celebrated, and high fived a lot.

 ⭐️  Please star, fork, explore, and contribute to Plandex.
+There's a lot of work to do and so much that can be improved.

 Work on tests, evals, prompts, and bug fixes is especially appreciated.